 In some circumstances, a community housing provider who is not participating in Housing Pathways may make an offer of social housing to an applicant on the NSW Housing Register.
 An offer of social housing made by a non-Housing Pathways provider is not counted as one of the offers the applicant is entitled to under Housing Pathways and it does not impact on their position on the NSW Housing Register.
 However, if the applicant accepts the offer, and signs a tenancy agreement with that provider, they will be removed from the NSW Housing Register.

 The intent of this policy is to explain how social housing providers, match and offer a social housing property to a client.
 The Social Housing Eligibility and Allocations Policy Supplement provides further information to support this document.

 This policy applies to all applicants on the NSW Housing Register, and all offers of social housing made by Housing Pathways providers.

 Social housing providers expect clients to provide accurate and up to date information about their housing needs so that providers can appropriately match the client to a property that meets those needs.
 This means that:

-- A client who is on the NSW Housing Register must tell a provider if their contact details or anything in their situation that is relevant to their housing needs changes.
+- A client who is on the NSW Housing Register must tell a social housing provider if their contact details or anything in their situation that is relevant to their housing needs changes.

-- A provider can ask clients for updated information at any time while they are on the NSW Housing Register.
+- A social housing provider can ask clients for updated information at any time while they are on the NSW Housing Register.

-- If a client does not respond to contact from a provider their application will be closed.
+- If a client does not respond to contact from a social housing provider their application will be closed.